gcormier/megadesk/Serial.md

 Megadesk needs to be recompiled and flashed first as the default image doesn't have the serial features.

 Two \#define flags control megadesk serial communications:
-1. SERIALCOMMS - enables basic raw serial communications
+1. SERIALCOMMS  - enables basic raw serial communications. required with every other flag below.
-1. HUMANSERIAL (used with SERIALCOMMS) - enables human-readable ascii where each numeric field is separated by a non-digit character
+1. HUMANSERIAL  - enables human-readable ascii where each numeric field is separated by a non-digit character

-# Raw serial
-Always transmit/receive 5 raw bytes:

-'<', command ascii byte, MSB-position, LSB-position, slot

-The '<' is the sync byte and indicates the start of a new message.
-Command bytes, position and slot ranges and values are explained below.
+1. SERIALECHO   - echo back the interpreted command before acting on it
+1. SERIALERRORS - Report errors over serial - reports timeouts, bad motor reads, user errors...

-# Ascii Serial
+# Human/Ascii Serial
 After the marker byte '<', there's the Command byte, then two fields of ascii integer digits.

 Terminate each field with any non-digit character eg !,./ or a line-break.